A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Related Work

-The Diamond pattern, depicted in Figure~\ref{fig:diamond-pattern-diagram} is a more upgradeable version of the Proxy pattern.
-This pattern solves the maximum contract size problem which is a limitation of the Proxy pattern.
+The diamond pattern, depicted in Figure~\ref{fig:diamond-pattern-diagram} is a more upgradeable version of the proxy pattern.
+This pattern solves the maximum contract size problem, which is a limitation of the proxy pattern.
 Indeed, logic can be separated into small contracts referred to as facets.
 A main contract, referred to as the implementation or diamond contract, points at the different facets to retrieve the applicable logic.
 The diamond contract can be upgraded by adding, replacing or removing facets.
-The Diamond pattern is being utilized by a diverse array of projects, as documented in Nick Mudge’s Awesome Diamonds repository\cite{awesome-diamonds}.
-For example, Aavegotchi, a Non-Fungible Token (NFT) based gaming protocol, employs a single Diamond pattern with eight distinct facets~\footnote{\url{https://www.aavegotchi.com/}}.
-Each facet serves a specific purpose, contributing to the protocol's overall functionality.
-This implementation illustrates how the Diamond pattern can efficiently organize and manage complex functionalities within a single contract structure, an essential feature for sophisticated blockchain applications like gaming protocols.
+The diamond pattern is used in a diverse array of projects, as documented in Nick Mudge’s Awesome Diamonds repository\cite{awesome-diamonds}.
+For example, Aavegotchi, a Non-Fungible Token (NFT) based gaming protocol, employs a single diamond pattern with eight distinct facets~\footnote{\url{https://www.aavegotchi.com/}}.